Last updated on

-CHERRY PIE FILLING: Other flavors of pie filling will also work great with this recipe.
-How about apple, blueberry or lemon?
-You could even skip the fruit altogether and go for a chocolate ganache or caramel topping!
+CHERRY PIE FILLING: Other flavors of pie filling will also work well in this amazing cookie recipe.
+How about apple, blueberry, or lemon?
+You could even skip the fruit altogether and go for a chocolate ganache or caramel topping.

 HOW TO MAKE THIS CHERRY CHEESECAKE COOKIES RECIPE

 STEP ONE: In a small bowl, combine the flour, baking powder and salt.
-Set aside.
+Set flour mixture aside.

-STEP THREE: Add dry ingredients to the mixing bowl.
-Start mixing with the electric whisk on a low speed and increase to medium, mixing until well combined.
+STEP THREE: Add the dry ingredients to the cream cheese mixture in the mixing bowl.
+Start mixing with the electric whisk on a low speed and increase to medium speed, mixing until well combined.

-STEP FOUR: Refrigerate the dough for at least 30 minutes.
+STEP FOUR: Chill dough covered in plastic wrap in the refrigerator for at least 30 minutes.

-STEP FIVE: Preheat the oven to 350°.
-Line a cookie sheet with parchment paper or spray lightly with cooking spray.
+STEP FIVE: Preheat the oven to 350°F. Line a cookie sheet with parchment paper or spray lightly with cooking spray.

 STEP SIX: Pour the graham cracker crumbs onto a plate or into a small bowl.
 Using a one-tablespoon cookie dough scooper, scoop the dough into balls.
-Roll each ball in the graham cracker crumbs until completely covered.
-Place the balls on to the cookie sheet, at least two inches apart.
+Roll dough ball in the graham cracker crumbs until completely covered.
+Place the dough balls onto the cookie sheet, at least two inches apart.

 STEP SEVEN: Bake the cookies for 10 minutes.
 Remove them from the oven and immediately make an indentation in the middle of each cookie using the back of a ½ tablespoon measuring spoon.

-STEP EIGHT: Using a fork, place two cherries into the middle of each cookie.
+STEP EIGHT: Using a fork, place two cherries into the center of each cookie.
 Serve.

 Cherry cheesecake cookies are also known as ‘cheesecake cookie cups’ and ‘cherry cheesecake thumbprint cookies’.
 Whatever you call them, they make the best little treats for gifting to your loved ones at Christmas.
-Or, just eat them all yourself today!
+Or, just eat them all yourself any time of year!

 MORE RECIPES YOU’LL LOVE